DrAma999/LittleBlueTooth/README.md

 * Initialization operations: sometimes you want to perform some bluetooth commands right after a connection, for instance an authentication, and you want to perform that before another operation have access to the peripheral.
 * Readable and Writable characteristics: basically those two protocols will deal in reading a `Data` object to the concrete type you want or writing your concrete type into a `Data` object.
 * Simplified `Error` normalization and if you want more you can always access the inner `CBError`
-* Select on with queue you want to execute operations and receive them
 * Code coverage > 80%
-* Select the queue where you want to process the request

 ## HOW TO USE IT
 ### Scan